apizzo1/Hindsight_2020/README.md

 ## Future Considerations
 Some tasks we'd like to build on in future commits:
-* Making Getty image carousel dynamic based on the slider date
 * Making a loading screen for better transition when data is loading
 * Incorporating animation using anime.js
 * Optimizing SQL databases to integrate data more effectively and to pull data more efficiently
 * Incorporating media queries to make the dashboard responsive to different screen sizes
 * Allowing the user to select how to view the national unemployment data
-* Finding more quantifiable/manageable data for tags trending online, air pollution (to add to our map), hate crimes, & other possibly interesting items
+* Finding more quantifiable/manageable data for tags trending online, air pollution (to add to our map), hate crimes, & other possibly interesting analyses
 * Broadening our scope of observation by allowing users to select a range of dates (rather than a single date), & exploring global data